Vernon De Marco: International career

 While fans have discussed his nomination for UEFA Euro 2020, De Marco was first called up to the senior national team by Štefan Tarkovič for three 2022 World Cup qualifiers against Slovenia, Croatia and Cyprus in September 2021.
 He debuted with Slovakia in a 6–0 2022 World Cup qualification win over Malta coming on as a sub in the 70th minute, and scored on his debut in the 72nd minute.

-International goals

-As of match played on 20 November 2022.
-Scores and results list Slovakia's goal tally first.

 Personal life

 Born an Argentine citizen, De Marco received Slovak citizenship in late May 2021, following an application earlier that year, making him eligible to represent Slovakia internationally.
-De Marco is a multilingiust speaking fluently in native Spanish as well as Slovak, English, German, Polish and Portuguese.
+De Marco is a multilinguist speaking fluently in native Spanish as well as Slovak, English, German, Polish and Portuguese.